slavkoss/fwphp/readme.md

 ## <a name="dm"></a>1\.6 DM (Domain model)
 [Top](#top)     <a href="#directories" id="lnkdirectories">Directories</a>     [UML](#uml)     ** DM**      [2.
 IDE](#ide)     [3.
 CRUD](#crud)     [4.
 SW fw](#swfw)

 [UML diagram](#uml)  above does not show DM adapter classes.
-Each  tbl in DB (ee each object in data source eg web servis...) should have DM adapter class.
+Each  tbl in DB (ee each object in data source eg web servis...) should have DM adapter class which is **pre CRUD code** like in Oracle Forms **pre-query**, pre-insert, pre-update...
+In Db_allsites class are **execute-query (here only creates cursor for read row by row loop in view scripts)**, on-insert, on-update... .

-What are DM is best explained in example :
+What is DM is best explained in example code in **module (folder) 03xuding_glob** which is whole below :
 https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples/02_MVC/03xuding_glob  (\_glob means "with globals").

 This example is step 2 in learning.
 Step 1 is dir (module) ...z_examples/02_MVC/03xuding.